Contents

 Using AMH and AFC as a predictive tool

-Studies mention that AMH levels >3.36ng/mL before an egg freezing cycle could indicate a risk of OHSS.
-For reference, AMH levels of 1-3 are considered normal, and not at risk.
 Similar to AMH, an AFC level of >24 can be a predictor of moderate to severe OHSS.
 This way, healthcare providers can be more vigilant of your response in the egg-freezing cycle.

 Using metformin therapy

-Replacing the HcG trigger
+Replacing the hCG trigger

-In egg freezing cycles, 36 hours before your egg retrieval, a hCG trigger is given to mature the eggs.
 But the effects of hCG stay in the body for longer, increasing the risk of OHSS.
-Instead, replacing the hCG trigger with an alternative such as recombinant LH can reduce the risk of OHSS.
+Instead, replacing the egg freezing trigger with an alternative such as GnRH agonist or recombinant LH can reduce the risk of OHSS by shortening the LH surge or inhibiting the secretion of VEGF.

 Choosing alternative procedures such as IVM